Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 For most of our evolutionary history, not getting enough calories to sustain us was one of our biggest problems.
 But today, we find ourselves struggling with the opposite problem: food overabundance.
 In the context of cheap, readily available calories from processed foods engineered to be hyper-delicious and addicting, we have become a society of overeaters.
 As with all things, there is a balance: too little and too much both create problems.

-The more we cook our food, the more we degrade the fiber they contain.
-Cooking turns indigestible (resistant) starches into their digestible form, raising their GI and GL.
-And while cooking helps lower the risk of food poisoning, it also causes trace amounts of healthy microorganisms from the environment to be lost which impacts the GMB.
 For these reasons, the final rule of the HD is to eat some raw food every day.
 A big salad with lots of crunchy vegetables, some raw seeds and nuts, and some mildly sweet berries makes a perfect lunch.
-Lightly cooking vegetables until just tender helps us to avoid rapid rises in blood sugar, increases our true intake of dietary fiber (some of it gets destroyed when we cook foods until soft) and resistant starches (which get converted to digestible and rapidly digestible forms with cooking), and lowers the number of usable calories that we consume each day, helping prevent weight gain.
+Lightly cooking vegetables until just tender helps us to avoid rapid rises in blood sugar, increases our true intake of dietary fiber (some of it gets destroyed when we cook foods until soft) and resistant starches (which get converted to digestible and rapidly digestible forms with cooking), and lowers the number of usable calories that we consume each day, helping us feel satisfied while preventing weight gain.

 Raw vs. Cooked